Veterinarian for Cats in Duluth

 - Spay and neuter surgery using only the best practices and procedures in veterinary medicine.

-How a Cat-Only Hospital is Less Stressful
+How a Cat-Only Veterinarian is Less Stressful

 Since cats show the subtlest signs when they’re sick or in pain, a separate cat hospital helps us focus on their specific facial and behavioral cues.
 Other things that set our cat hospital apart: